 - Flimsy Feeling Inside Handle – I don’t give high marks to the inside handle design.
 It’s made of plastic versus metal and the grip used to close the door is rather shallow.
 I get some flexing when pulling hard on it.
 My concern is over time the plastic will get brittle, and it may break when pulling hard or catching the door during a wind gust.

 - Beep Is Too LOUD – I realize that some form of audio indicator is useful for programming and such, but it’s too loud in my opinion.
 Maybe a sound level control can be built in or an optional light indicator.
 I’m an early riser and don’t like to disturb my neighbors or wake my wife.
 In many RV parks, you are right on top of each other.
 Guess I’ll have to use a key even with my keyless entry unless I mod it myself.

 - Keypad – It has sort of a cheap plastic feel to it.
 I hope it doesn’t crack after sun exposure and long-term use.

 Update: Here is a second video showing how I quieted the annoyingly loud beeps

 I’ve also found out from a YouTube commenter @jking1224 that holding the 1 key down for a few seconds will disable and reenable the beeping.

 Overall I’m pleased with the RVLock and look forward to the convenience.
 We will be putting it to the test during the remainder of our snowbird season.
-The lock and handle will see a ton of use and be exposed to the desert sun, dust, wind and coastal rains.
+The lock and handle will see a ton of use and be exposed to the desert sun, dust, wind, and coastal rains.
 We’ll see how it holds up.
-I’ll report back towards the summer, when I do a blog post and video updating folks on all the recent products I have reviewed, and how they’ve faired during use.
+I’ll report back towards the summer, when I do a blog post and video updating folks on all the recent products I have reviewed, and how they’ve fared during use.
 Cheers!
 Ray